 Puppies are naturally curious creatures.
 They explore the world around them through their senses, especially taste.
 This curiosity often leads them to eat their poop.
 "Why do puppies eat their poop?" is a question many new dog owners ask, and the answer often lies in their developmental stage.
 Puppies might eat poop as a part of their exploration process, especially when they are still learning about their environment and what is edible.

 During the early stages of development, puppies explore their surroundings by putting almost everything in their mouths.
-This includes objects, food, and unfortunately, sometimes feces.
-For a puppy, eating feces may simply be an exploratory behaviour as they try to understand their environment.
+This includes objects, food, and unfortunately, sometimes faeces.
+For a puppy, eating faeces may simply be an exploratory behaviour as they try to understand their environment.
 It's also possible that puppies eat poop because they see their mother doing it as part of her natural cleaning routine.
-Mother dogs often consume their puppies' feces to keep the den clean and to protect the litter from predators.
+Mother dogs often consume their puppies' faeces to keep the den clean and to protect the litter from predators.
 Puppies, observing this behaviour, might mimic it without understanding the implications.

 While this behaviour is relatively common in puppies, it's essential to discourage it early on.
 Allowing a puppy to continue eating its own poop can lead to the habit persisting into adulthood, making it much harder to break.